-Laura Jasinski is an urban planner with ten years of experience in development and activation of urban open space and community engagement.
+Laura (she/her) is an urban planner with ten years of experience in development and activation of urban open space and community engagement.
 Most recently she served as the Associate Director of the Boston Waterfront Initiative for The Trustees of Reservations, an effort to build world-class, resilient open space on the Boston Harbor.
 Previously, she served as the Director of Programs and Planning for the Rose Kennedy Greenway Conservancy where she managed several capital improvements and installations.
 Ms. Jasinski holds a BA in Architectural Studies and an MA in Urban and Environmental Policy and Planning from Tufts University.
 Her graduate work focused on universal design and best practices in creating inclusive public spaces.
 A former co-captain of the Tufts women’s basketball team and long-time athlete, Ms. Jasinski has trained for several half marathons and the 2016 Boston marathon along the Charles River.
 She looks forward to the day when she and her fellow swimmers from the Cambridge Masters program can practice at the Swim Park.

 Email: email@example.com Phone: (617) 300-8175

 Vanessa Nason, Associate Director

-Vanessa enjoys being part of an organization working to improve the Charles River, which she has spent countless hours walking, running, and relaxing beside.
+Vanessa (she/her) enjoys being part of an organization working to improve the Charles River, which she has spent countless hours walking, running, and relaxing beside.
 Since joining the Conservancy, she can include cycling in that list!
 After starting on the operations and development side, Vanessa has appreciated adding project management and applying her passion for swimming to the Charles.
 She didn’t need much convincing on the idea of urban river swimming, but her first jump in during City Splash 2016 made her a convert, and she looks forward to the time when swimming has a home in the Charles again.
 Vanessa has a graduate degree from Georgetown University.
 Her prior experience includes administration at an architecture firm and program coordination at an urban planning foundation.
-In her spare time, Vanessa volunteers with a nonprofit that provides free technology to seriously ill children.

 Contact Vanessa with questions about the Swim Park Project or the Charles River Floating Wetland.